kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/customization/_index.en.md

 By default, the seed prometheus is configured to store 1 days worth of metrics.
 It can be customized via overriding `prometheus.tsdb.retentionTime` field in `values.yaml` used for chart installation.

 If you would like to store the metrics for longer term, typically, other solutions like Thanos are used.
 Thanos integration is bit involved process.
-Plese read more about [thanos integration]({{< relref "./thanos.md" >}}).
+Please read more about [thanos integration]({{< relref "./thanos.md" >}}).

 ## Alertmanager
 Alertmanager configuration can be tweaked via `values.yaml` like so: